 - It can help to have a qualification in photography.
 There are courses at a variety of levels – National Certificates (NCs), National Qualifications (NQs), Higher National Certificates (HNCs), Higher National Diplomas (HNDs) and degrees.

-- For entry to an NC or NQ you may not need formal qualifications, although some colleges may ask for up to 4 subjects at Standard grade or National 4 or 5.
+- For entry to an NC or NQ you may not need formal qualifications, although some colleges may ask for up to 4 subjects at National 4 or 5.
 HNCs or HNDs require 1-3 Highers or an NC or NQ, and degree courses require 3-5 Highers.
 Competition for places can raise entry requirements above the minimum.

 - A good portfolio of work is also required for entry to most photography courses and many jobs.